-Eligibility for participation in Title I in York School District One is determined by free and reduced lunch participation rates.
-While all schools in York School District One are Title I eligible, the three schools with the highest free/reduced lunch participation rates are designated as Title I school-wide programs: Cotton Belt Elementary, Harold C. Johnson Elementary, and Jefferson Elementary.
+Eligibility for participation in Title I in York School District One is determined by pupils in poverty reports.
+While all schools in York School District One are Title I eligible, the three schools with the highest free/reduced lunch participation rates are designated as Title I school-wide programs: Harold C. Johnson Elementary, Hunter Street Elementary, and Jefferson Elementary.

-York School District One’s Title I allocation for the 2019-20 year is $1,554,153.21.
-Funds this year provide for class size reduction in the three schools at all grade levels; part time reading interventionists; professional development; purchasing literacy kits, library books, online curriculum and technology; providing student incentives; and parent involvement activities.
-An interpreter is also available at HCJES through the use of Title I funds, and parent educators who work with families to improve school readiness.
+York School District One’s Title I allocation for the 2020-21 year is $1,310,045.07.
+Funds this year provide for class size reduction in the three schools at all grade levels; professional development; purchasing books and literacy supplies, online curriculum and technology; providing student incentives; and parent involvement activities.
+An interpreter is also available at HCJES through the use of Title I funds, and parent educators work with families to improve school readiness.

 Input and Suggestions

-The district welcomes input into the Title One plan through involvement in the planning team, offering input via surveys, or otherwise providing input.
+The district welcomes input into the Title One plan through involvement in the planning team, offering input via surveys, or otherwise providing input via phone calls, email, or personal conversations.
 Interested parties may contact Lisa Spangler in the district office or the principals at any of our Title I schools.

-Parent participation and involvement are encouraged in all Title I Schools through opportunities to visit in classrooms, attend parent conferences, serve on committees, offer recommendations and suggestions, and attend meetings and workshops.
+Parent participation and involvement are encouraged in all Title I Schools through parent sessions, attending parent conferences, serving on committees, offering recommendations and suggestions, and attending workshops and family events.